MauroOrru/CNN_CellBloodClassificator/README.md

-# CNN for Blood Cell Classification: A
-Comparative Study of ResNet
+# CNN for Blood Cell Classification: AComparative Study of ResNet and EfficientNet
-and EfficientNet

 ## Repository Composition